Nepal Map

 The right to vote in Nepal can be exercised by the population from the age of 18 years of age, universal and he following ways can earn the citizenship; citizenship by birth: yes.
 Citizenship by descent: yes.
 Dual citizenship recognized: no. Residency requirement for naturalization: 15 years.

-Whether you are traveling for business or please, never forget that sometimes there are several risks/hazards on your way; In the case of Nepal, these are the most likely dangers you might face: severe thunderstorms; flooding; landslides; drought and famine depending on the timing, intensity, and duration of the summer monsoons.
+Whether you are traveling for business or not, never forget that sometimes there are several risks/hazards on your way; In the case of Nepal, these are the most likely dangers you might face: severe thunderstorms; flooding; landslides; drought and famine depending on the timing, intensity, and duration of the summer monsoons.
 What do you think?
-Are you prepared enough to visit Kathmandu and / or Nepal?
+Are you prepared enough to visit Kathmandu and/or Nepal?

 Travel references about Nepal